LucaInfante/SPStorkController/README.md

-# Forked for personal interventions and not "worthy" of pull request or original git was abandoned.
+# Forked for minor changes to background

 # SPStorkController